YOUR ULTIMATE GUIDE

 Physics is probably the portion of this exam that you’re more invested in, you are hoping to study a physics-heavy subject after all!
 The questions aren’t laid out any differently from the maths ones, but let’s take a look at some examples anyway:

-PAT Physics Multiple-Choice Questions
+PAT Physics Example Question

+As you can see, they’re a bit longer than the maths questions, most likely because of the amount of diagrams you’ll find.
 Other than this though, there’s not really any major differences to note, so be sure to follow the same rules that we stated for the maths questions.

 PAT Physics Syllabus